 Researcher William Fleeson found that those who’d acted “talkative” and “assertive” throughout their day – even if they were introverts – were more likely to report feeling positive emotions such as excitement and enthusiasm, which can help when overcoming depression.
 However, it’s important to note, if you are an introvert, you should focus on balancing socializing with other fulfilling solo activities like reading or enjoying one of your hobbies.

 8) Take a Deep Breath and Do Yoga!

 Deep breathing has proven effective for many people in overcoming depression and anxiety.
 Deep-breathing exercises stimulate the parasympathetic nervous system, which is responsible for activities when the body is at rest.

 Yoga is a great activity to combine with deep breathing, as it puts the body into relaxing poses.
 Among its many health benefits, enhanced moods and a relaxed mentality are especially helpful for depressed people.
 Take a look at our post about the benefits of yoga for all the encouragement and information you need to get onto the mat today.

 9) Pet Therapy

-Did you know that a pet can help you treat depression?
+Did you know that having or spending time with a pet can help you treat depression?
 Pets provide unconditional love, touch, companionship and give their owners purpose.
-Pets get you outside and moving.
+Pets – especially dogs – get you outside and moving everyday.
 Petting furry animals increases oxytocin, a feel-good hormone that can combat depression.

 While overcoming depression can sometimes seem overwhelming, there are many natural treatments available to help you lead a happy, healthy life.
 Remember, while depression may feel like it will last forever, it is often only for a small season of your life.
 Depression doesn’t have to become your identity.
 Keep seeking answers until you find the treatment that enables you to find your inner joy again.